dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/tor.md

 Now let's check our settings.

-Start the TOR service and run `proxychains4 firefox`.
+Start the `tor` service and run `proxychains4 firefox`.
 Usually, you are required to put '`proxychains`' command before anything in order to force it to transfer data through Tor.

 After the firefox has loaded, check if your IP address has changed with any website that provides such information.
 Also, try running a test on <https://dnsleaktest.com> and see if your DNS address changed too.